JustAhmed/JustAhmed.github.io/_posts/Android/2023-01-16-Allsafe Walkthrough - Part 1.markdown

 ## 4. Insecure Shared Preferences
 ![10](/assets/images/Android/Allsafe/10.jpg){: width="300" height="400"}

-Data stored in a `SharedPreferences` objects is written to a XML file within the application's data directory.
+Data stored in a `SharedPreferences` object is written to an XML file within the application's data directory.
 If you look at the code of this challenge you'll see that `getSharedPreferences("user", 0)` creates a shared preference object with the default creation mode `MODE_PRIVATE` and is named `user.xml`.
 After that, the plaintext username and password of a registered user are stored in the xml file.

 ![11](/assets/images/Android/Allsafe/11.png)

 This is a very bad practice because while on non-rooted devices, other apps normally can't read that xml file, it's not the same case on a rooted android device.
-You can confirm the existence of a `Insecure Data Storage` vulnerability by navigating to `/data/data/infosecadventures.allsafe/shared_prefs/` and reading `user.xml`
+You can confirm the existence of an `Insecure Data Storage` vulnerability by navigating to `/data/data/infosecadventures.allsafe/shared_prefs/` and reading `user.xml`

 ![12](/assets/images/Android/Allsafe/12.png)